Kazakhstan: Ethnic groups

 Significant Russian immigration was also connected with the Virgin Lands Campaign and Soviet space program during the Khrushchev era.
 In 1989, ethnic Russians were 37.8% of the population and Kazakhs held a majority in only 7 of the 20 regions of the country.
 Before 1991 there were about one million Germans in Kazakhstan, mostly descendants of the Volga Germans deported to Kazakhstan during World War II.
 After the dissolution of the Soviet Union, most of them emigrated to Germany.
 Most members of the smaller Pontian Greek minority have emigrated to Greece.
 In the late 1930s thousands of Koreans in the Soviet Union were deported to Central Asia.
 These people are now known as Koryo-saram.

 The 1990s were marked by the emigration of many of the country's Russians, Ukrainians and Volga Germans, a process that began in the 1970s.
 This has made indigenous Kazakhs the largest ethnic group.
 Additional factors in the increase in the Kazakhstani population are higher birthrates and immigration of ethnic Kazakhs from China, Mongolia, and Russia.

+As of 2026, 63.6% of the population lives in urban areas.